 This is Week #15 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 I'm not gonna lie.
 This challenge has been, well, challenging at times.
 (What did I expect, right?)
 Not only have I have stretched myself in terms of what I am comfortable creating in the kitchen, but it has also been challenging because of the weekly deadlines.
 I committed to posting a new recipe from this cookbook every Wednesday and I will absolutely fulfill that committment.
 Some weeks, though, life makes it a little more difficult to get that task accomplished.
 Especially when I have three other things I just have to make.
 This past week was one of those weeks.
 I hit rock bottom emotionally (goodness, I hope that was rock bottom) while dealing (or not dealing) with my son's upcoming surgery.
 I have been a bit of a mess, to put it delicately.
 I have made some positive changes since that point and I hope that things only get better from here.